When is the last time you focused on something you did right as a mom?

 Sometimes we need a little practical encouragement in motherhood as well.

-A few years ago when I was into the craziness of mothering four very young children and had just come out of a period of deep discouragement, I wrote a ebook called Rediscovering Joy in Motherhood.
+A few years ago when I was into the craziness of mothering four very young children and had just come out of a period of deep discouragement, I wrote an ebook called Rediscovering Joy in Motherhood.

-If you’re feeling overwhelmed, stressed out and struggling to appreciate the day to day of motherhood, this eBook will provide real-life encouragement, spiritual refreshment and many practical tips to help you rediscover the joy of being a mom!
+If you’re feeling overwhelmed, stressed out, and struggling to appreciate the day-to-day of motherhood, this eBook will provide real-life encouragement, spiritual refreshment, and many practical tips to help you rediscover the joy of being a mom!

-In it, you’ll learn how to identify hang-ups that steal the joy from being a mom, find out two key factors that affect your daily attitude in your home and how you can make a change, and tune in on the one viewpoint the can transform your entire outlook on the difficult seasons of motherhood.
+In it, you’ll learn how to identify hang-ups that steal the joy from being a mom, find out two key factors that affect your daily attitude in your home and how you can make a change, and tune in on the one viewpoint that can transform your entire outlook on the difficult seasons of motherhood.

 Find Rediscovering Joy in Motherhood in our online shop!